sivakumarvunnam/sivakumarvunnam.github.io/_posts/2021-06-06-Docker-reference.md

 layout: post
 title: "Docker Reference Guide"
 author: "Sivakumar Vunnam"
 excerpt: "Docker is an open platform for building, shipping and running distributed applications.
-It gives programmers, development teams and operations engineers the common toolbox they need to take advantage of the distributed and networked nature of modern applications."

-"In other words , Docker is an abstraction on top of low-level operating system tools that allows you to run one or more containerized processes or applications within one or more virtualized Linux instances."
+It gives programmers, development teams and operations engineers the common toolbox they need to take advantage of the distributed and networked nature of modern applications.
+In other words , Docker is an abstraction on top of low-level operating system tools that allows you to run one or more containerized processes or applications within one or more virtualized Linux instances."
 keywords: Docker, Docker-Compose, DevOps, K8S
 draft: false
 ---